Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

+Clearly, the tension between WL and CMB measurements is a level more than $2\sigma$ as seen in Table \ref{tab:growthpar} and in Fig. \ref{figs8}.
+In addition, the tension with more recent measurements persists at the level of $\sim 2\sigma$.
+Finally, combined analyses of WL with galaxy clustering does not change the tension level.

-\paragraph{\bf Cluster counts:}
+\paragraph{Cluster counts:}

-Galaxy clusters which are related to peaks in the matter density field on large scales constitute a probe of the growth history of structures \cite{1989ApJ...341L..71E,1989ApJ...347..563P} (for a review, see Refs. \cite{Allen:2011zs,Kravtsov:2012zs}).
+Galaxy clusters which are related to peaks in the matter density field on large scales constitute a probe of the growth history of structures \citep{1989ApJ...341L..71E,1989ApJ...347..563P} \citep[see][for a review]{Allen:2011zs,Kravtsov:2012zs}.
 Current analyses from the number counts of galaxy clusters use catalogs from surveys at different wavelengths of the electromagnetic spectrum.
-Such surveys include Planck \cite{planck}, South Pole Telescope (SPT) \cite{spt} and Atacama Cosmology Telescope (ACT) \cite{ACT} in the microwave (millimeter) via the thermal Sunyaev-Zel’dovich (tSZ) effect \cite{Sunyaev:1970er,Sunyaev:1972eq,Sunyaev:1980vz}\footnote{The inverse Compton scattering between CMB photons and hot electrons in the intracluster medium (ICM) (for a review, see Refs. \cite{Birkinshaw:1998qp,Carlstrom:2002na,Mroczkowski:2018nrv})}, extended Roentgen survey with an imaging telescope array (eROSITA) \cite{eROSITA,Predehl:2010vx,Merloni:2012uf,Pillepich:2011zz,Hofmann:2017luz} in the X-ray that finds extended sources and measures the X-ray luminosity and temperature, Sloan Digital Sky Survey (SDSS) \cite{sdss} and Dark Energy Survey (DES) \cite{des} in the optical/near-infrared (NIR).
+Such surveys include Planck\footnote{\url{https://www.cosmos.esa.int}}, South Pole Telescope (SPT) and Atacama Cosmology Telescope (ACT) in the microwave (millimeter) via the thermal Sunyaev-Zel’dovich (tSZ) effect\footnote{The inverse Compton scattering between CMB photons and hot electrons in the intracluster medium (ICM) \citep[see][for a review]{Birkinshaw:1998qp,Carlstrom:2002na,Mroczkowski:2018nrv}} \citep{Sunyaev:1970er,Sunyaev:1972eq,Sunyaev:1980vz}, extended Roentgen survey with an imaging telescope array (eROSITA\footnote{\url{https://www.mpe.mpg.de/eROSITA}}) \citep{Predehl:2010vx,Merloni:2012uf,Pillepich:2011zz,Hofmann:2017luz} in the X-ray that finds extended sources and measures the X-ray luminosity and temperature, Sloan Digital Sky Survey\footnote{\url{https://www.sdss.org/}} (SDSS) and Dark Energy Survey\footnote{\url{https://www.darkenergysurvey.org}} (DES) in the optical/NIR.
 These surveys find peaks in the galaxy distribution and measure the richness of the corresponding clusters.
-The microwave/tSZ and X-ray surveys detection techniques are based on the hot ICM \cite{Hasselfield:2013wf,Bleem:2014iim} and in some cases require auxiliary data to obtain useful constraints e.g. redshift estimates (for recent methods, see Refs. \cite{Klein:2017fwg,Bleem:2019fvp}).
+The microwave/tSZ and X-ray surveys detection techniques are based on the hot ICM \citep{Hasselfield:2013wf,Bleem:2014iim} and in some cases require auxiliary data to obtain useful constraints e.g. redshift estimates \citep[see][for recent methods]{Klein:2017fwg,Bleem:2019fvp}.